codekesh/Order-summary-component/README.md

 Above screenshot is of mobile view.
 That shows how it was design.

 ![Desktop View](./Screenshot_design.png)
-Above screenshot is of design view.
+Above screenshot is of desktop view.
 That shows how it was design.

 ### Links